cr0wst/demo-twofactor/rough-draft.md

 ```

 #### The `verify` Method
 The `verify` method sends the request id and code to Nexmo for verification.
-Nexmo returns a zero status if the verification was successful.
+Nexmo returns a status of zero if the verification was successful.
 On successful verification, the `Verification` entity is removed from the database, and `true` is returned.

 If we were unable to find the `Verification` entity, maybe it expired, we request a new one and return false.
 If there are any issues verifying, we throw a `VerificationRequestFailedException`.